project

 Myo has extensive work experiences in the field of renewable energy access and technologies.
 He worked in research and practice sectors.
 He has worked on projects in India, Thailand, and Myanmar, contributing to energy modelling, solar electrification, and sustainability initiatives.
 Currently, he collaborates with international NGOs on post- earthquake rehabilitation projects in the Sagaing and Mandalay regions of Myanmar, focusing on providing energy solutions to disasters-affected communities.

 Through his PhD studies, he aims to deepen his understanding of the social and political dimensions of energy with a focus on North–South comparative studies.
-Drawing on his field experience in the Global South, he aims to conduct research that is rigorous and applicable to real-world challenges.
+Drawing on his field experience in the Global South, he wants to conduct research that is rigorous and applicable to real-world challenges.

 “My wish is simple: to see a Myanmar where clean energy reaches every city and village, where education is a right, not a privilege, and where young people see opportunity instead of limitation.”